thesameorg/telegram-webapp-cloudflare-template/docs/QUICKSTART.md

         - PAGES_PROJECT_NAME same as you used in WORKER_URL

 - set telegram bot's menu button the `PAGES_URL` in botfather
+- set `PAGES_URL` in `wrangler.dev

 - Create a new commit in copied repo & push
 - watch it in github actions, gotta be green
+- go to bot and check:
+    - send /start message
+    - open webapp, gotta work!
+    - gotta have "payments" if your TG ID is ADMIN
+    - gotta have profile name as your telegram name
+- Congrats!